22 Jun Is eating healthy really that expensive?

 Last week I was having a conversation with someone I recently met and we were talking about healthy eating and the weekly food shopping.
 (For the record, she has 2 teenagers and a husband) We both agreed that we could definitely bring changes to our diets and implement them more effectively if we involve every member of the family in the process.
 However, I didn’t agree when she said, “eating healthy is expensive”.
 If you think eating healthy is achievable only by shopping at the Wholefoods, Fresh Market (or any other equivalent high-end market in other parts of the country or the world), then she might be right.
-I personally love both stores, there are quality meats, cheeses, vegetables and fruits (among other stuff) and everything looks and smells good.
+I personally love both stores.
 However, there are other options we should consider when we go shopping for healthy food.
 I want to share some of them here with you (and you can easily find them in local supermarkets).

 Buy seasonal fruit and veggies